Salvador, Bahia: Public safety

 Salvador is one of the most crime-ridden cities in the country.
 The number of homicides increased 418% from 2000 to 2010.
 From 1998 to 2008, the number of homicides of youths between the ages of 15 and 24 increased 435.1%.
 Gun violence in the state of Bahia more than doubled in the period from 2004 to 2014, and the city is in the top ten for gun violence of the 26 state capitals of Brazil.
-In 2014 the state of Bahia had the most murderers in the country.
+In 2014 the state of Bahia had the most murders in the country.
 At the same time, Salvador has one of the lowest rates of suicide in the nation.

 Culture

 Salvador's historical and cultural aspects were inherited by the intermarriage of such ethnic groups as Native-Indian, African and European.
 This mixture can be seen in the religion, cuisine, cultural manifestations, and custom of Bahia's people.
 African cultural practices are particularly celebrated.